 When you initially login to MachineMetrics, the Machines List view will automatically display.
 To access Timelines from the Machines List page, hover over Machines in the main navigation and select Timelines from the dropdown menu.

 Timelines Information Layout

-Timelines presents interactive machine cycle timelines for all machines in the environment along with the capability to open the Standard Timeline to see the detailed view of individual machine timelines.
+Timelines present an interactive machine cycle view for all machines in the environment along with the capability to open the Standard Timeline to see the detailed view of individual machine timelines.